Toddlers are curious, experiencing the world around them through sight, sound, and touch.

 After all, it’s likely they are receiving some form of comfort from this behavior, so by addressing the root cause, you will get better, healthier reactions from your toddler as you look to put an end to this behavior once and for all.

-To you, it doesn’t seem appropriate behavior, but it is totally normal for your toddler to go through this phase.
+It doesn’t seem appropriate behavior to you, but it is normal for your toddler to go through this phase.
 It won’t be long before they behave in more socially acceptable ways!
 Maybe, or maybe not.